stamat/poops/README.md

   {% endfor %}
   ```

-#### Search Index, Sitemap, llms.txt & Navigation
+#### Search Index, Sitemap, llms.txt, robots.txt & Navigation

-Poops can automatically generate a JSON search index, an XML sitemap, an `llms.txt` and a navigation tree from your compiled pages.
+Poops can automatically generate a JSON search index, an XML sitemap, an `llms.txt`, a `robots.txt` and a navigation tree from your compiled pages.
 All are generated in a single pass during the markup compilation phase.

-To enable, add `searchIndex`, `sitemap`, `llms` and/or `nav` to your markup config:
+To enable, add `searchIndex`, `sitemap`, `llms`, `robots` and/or `nav` to your markup config:

 ```json
 {